 Dr. Richardson, served for 3 ½ years with the Royal Canadian Army Medical Corp during World War II.
 His brother John was killed in action during WWII on the 20th of October, 1944.
 John Norman Richardson was a flying officer with the Royal Canadian Air Force and he was killed in a mid-air collision during a training exercise near Brighton, Nova Scotia.
 His brother was buried at Maple Leaf Cemetery near Tilbury.

 Dr. Richardson enjoyed playing golf and he was a member at Maple City Country Club in Chatham.
 Dr. Richardson retired from medicine in November of 1981.
+Upon his retirement he told a reporter, “I delivered babies for babies I delivered before”.

 Dr. Richardson, died on the 8th of December, 1999.
 He was buried at Maple Leaf Cemetery near Tilbury.